Check-in Device Manager

 Labels on USB ports or devices

-If, after following the recommendations above, you still cannot determine complete information about the USB versions of your computer referring to the USB or motherboard documentation.
+If you still cannot determine complete information about your computer’s USB versions after following the recommendations above, referring to the USB or motherboard documentation.